 Assuming you've already amassed the rupees and wood needed, talk to him again to hand over the wood, then again to pay the cash.
 The house is now yours to do with as you please.
 It comes complete with a weapon mount, allowing Link to store three weapons on it to retrieve later.

-How to Furnish Your House in Breath of the Wild
+How to Furnish Your House

 Additional items of furniture can be bought from Bolson at 100 rupees each.
 Simply talk to him, tell him what you want, and hand over the money.